Dee Bradley Baker's "All to Know About Going Pro in V.O."

 An actor’s fullness of imagination is as important as accessibility to emotions.

 Good singing is a controlled yell.
-Proper yelling or screaming comes from a placement of relaxed power that does not damage the voice.
+Yelling must be supported properly like singing to avoid damage.
+Proper yelling/singing comes from a targeted placement of relaxed power that does not damage the voice muscles.

 Opera singers are the body builders of voice.

-Unique, authentic you is an actor’s most valuable resource and fuel.
+Unique, authentic you is an actor’s most valuable renewable resource and fuel.

 Prep the runway: Say what you want out loud and often.

 An inexperienced actor always says, “yes.”
-But you will find the greatest power is to say, “no.”
+But you will find the greatest creative power flex is to learn to say with good reason, “no.”

-Relaxation enables power: Excess tension damages the voice, over-amps the performance and diminishes your ability to steer your performance.
+Relaxation enables power: Excess tension limits and can damage the voice.
+It over-amps the performance and diminishes your ability to steer your performance.

-Without a clear grasp of story and context, your performance will feel arbitrary or generic.
+Without a clear grasp of story and context, your performance will feel arbitrary or generic- mere clutter and debris in the flow of the story.

 A voice actor’s greatest challenge is self-directing an audition.